 3. Parent Materials

 Online childbirth classes often have less participant interaction, discussion and practice than in-person.
 It is important to provide supplemental material to help reinforce the information presented in the class and facilitate continuing education for parents.
-You can share downloads and links of suggested reading or viewing, such as the free resource Birth A to Z. You can also provide printed materials.
+You can share downloads and links of suggested reading or provide clients with a digital book.
+You can also provide printed materials by mail.

 4. Practice First